RiteshBiradar/RiteshBiradar/README.md

 <h3 align="left">👩‍💻 About Me</h3>

-- 📫 How to reach me: **biradarritesh6@gmail.com**

-- ⚡ Fun fact: **I'm a video editor with a creative edge, always ready to bring stories to life through visuals!**
+- ⚡ Fun fact:**I'm also a video editor with a creative edge, always ready to bring stories to life through visuals!**

 - 🏢 Contributions:
-  - I have worked with [Light Heads](https://github.com/Light-Heads), where I contributed to several impactful projects.
   - I have worked with [ChaiUI](https://github.com/satyarth8/Chai-UI), where I contributed to build custom reusable react components
 ---